You Only Linearize Once: Tangents Transpose to Gradients: Introduction

-Reverse-mode automatic differentiation is already implemented in the proposed way in two systems we know of: JAX~\citep{frostig2018compiling, jax2018github} and Dex~\citep{paszke2021dex}.
-Our hope is to make the technique easier to maintain within these systems, by formalizing the structural linearity invariant; and to make it more widely accessible outside of them by describing it on a simple, stand-alone object language.
+Reverse-mode automatic differentiation is already implemented in the proposed way in two systems we know of: JAX\footnote{The \texttt{jax.grad} function is exactly a composition of three functions that implement the steps we outline in this work.}~\citep{frostig2018compiling, jax2018github} and Dex~\citep{paszke2021dex}.
+Our hope is to make the technique easier to maintain within these systems, by formalizing the provable linearity invariant; and to make it more widely accessible outside of them by describing it on a simple, stand-alone object language.
 We also hope to pave the way for exposing transposition as a user-accessible higher-order function in its own right, by clarifying its input and output invariants.

-More formally, our contributions are that: \begin{itemize} \item We explicitly decompose reverse-mode automatic differentiation into forward mode, a new unzipping transformation, and transposition. \item We introduce a new linearly-typed intermediate language for linear computations, whose type system captures the structural linearity invariant. \item We prove that unzipping and transposition are correct, and preserve work, code size, and structural linearity.
+More concretely, our contributions are that: \begin{itemize} \item We explicitly decompose reverse-mode automatic differentiation into forward mode (\Cref{sec:jvp}), a new unzipping transformation (\Cref{sec:partial}), and transposition (\Cref{sec:transposition}). \item We introduce a new linearly-typed intermediate language for linear computations (\Cref{sec:language}), whose type system captures the provable linearity invariant.
+We call the language ``\Lone{}.'' \item We define and prove correctness for unzipping and transposition, and we prove that they preserve work, code size, and provable linearity.
 Together with the known results on correctness and work- and size-preservation for forward mode, this implies correctness and work- and size-preservation of reverse mode when implemented this way.\footnote{In our cost model, transposition and unzipping preserve work exactly, and program size up to a constant factor.
 Forward mode, as usual, only preserves work up to a constant factor.} \end{itemize}